logan272/bi-fraction/README.md

 ### Division by Zero

-Built on top of BigInt, Fraction follows the same behavior of BigInt division by zero.
-In contrast to plain JavaScript numbers, which return `Infinity` or `-Infinity` when divided by zero, BigInt (and therefore Fraction) throws an error when divided by zero.
+Built on top of BigInt, Fraction follows the same behavior of BigInt.
+In contrast to plain JavaScript numbers, which return `Infinity` or `-Infinity` when divided by zero, BigInt and therefore Fraction throws an error.

 ## API Doc